What's the difference between an open term and closed term mortgage?

-Canada Life allows you to pay off an additional 15% of your outstanding mortgage principal balance every year, without penalty, on closed term mortgages.
+Canada Life allows you to pay an additional 15% of your outstanding mortgage principal balance every year without penalty on closed term mortgages.
 Making prepayments beyond 15% will result in Canada Life charging you a prepayment penalty.
-To see how much in prepayment penalties you could face, check out Canada Life's own prepayment penalty calculator.
+To see how much in prepayment penalties you could face, check out Canada Life's prepayment penalty calculator.

 What's the difference between a fixed rate and variable rate mortgage with Canada Life?

 With a fixed-rate mortgage, your interest rate and mortgage payment will remain the same for the duration of your mortgage term.
 You don't have to worry about rising interest rates causing your borrowing costs to increase.

 A variable-rate mortgage, on the other hand, has a floating interest rate that fluctuates along with Canada Life's prime lending rate.
 If their prime lending rate increases, more of your mortgage payment will go towards paying interest, and less will go towards paying down the principal.

 Canada Life also offers an adjustable-rate mortgage.
 An adjustable-rate mortgage is similar to a variable rate mortgage, but if prime lending rates change, so will your overall mortgage payment.